 Is this the best way to statistically say whether a country is safe or not?
 Honestly, no. It’s actually pretty flawed, and my Economics professors would probably flog me for it.
 However, with the limited global data that’s out there, this is one of the most accurate indices for estimating which are the safest countries in Latin America at this time.

-In an ideal world, I would love to include data from the World Economic Forum’s Travel & Tourism Competitiveness Report that looks into safety specifically from a tourist’s point of view, but this hasn’t been refreshed since 2019, and I’m even less comfortable using country data in such a fast-changing part of the world that has since gone through a pandemic.
+In an ideal world, I would love to include data from the World Economic Forum’s Travel & Tourism Competitiveness Report that looks into safety specifically from a tourist’s point of view, but this hasn’t been refreshed for 2026 (not since 2019, in fact), and I’m even less comfortable using country data in such a fast-changing part of the world that has since gone through a pandemic.

 What’s important to consider about safety in Latin America?